Hannibal's stunning victories against Rome at the Ticinus and Trebia Rivers

 As he got older, he became an experienced soldier himself and served under his father in Spain.

-When Hamilcar died in 228 BC, command of the Carthaginian forces in Spain passed to Hamilcar's son-in-law, Hasdrubal.
+When Hamilcar died during the winter of 229-228 BC, command of the Carthaginian forces in Spain passed to Hamilcar's son-in-law, Hasdrubal.

 Hannibal served under him as well and was given the command of a cavalry unit.
 In 221 BC, Hasdrubal was assassinated, and Hannibal took command of the Carthaginian forces in Spain.